edoardottt/twitterBot/README.md

 -s or --stat:

-        If you want to see your stats account.
+        If you want to see your stats account with a chart.

         Insert only -u [value] -s